Composite Bosons Superposition Ansatz Approach to One-Dimensional Trapped Few-Fermion Systems: Coboson superposition ansatz for a two-pair system

 where $\varepsilon$ and $A^{(\varepsilon)}_{n_r}$ are given by an exact diagonalization procedure depending on the truncation parameter $\mathcal{N}_r$.
 The relative motion energy spectrum is discrete and we use the index $\nu\in\mathbb{N}_0$ to label its energies, that is, $\varepsilon\equiv\varepsilon_\nu \in \left\{\varepsilon_0 < \varepsilon_1 < \varepsilon_2 < \dots \right\}$.
 This labeling respects the parity of the relative wave function $\phi^{(r)}_\varepsilon$, i.e. $\varepsilon_\nu = \nu$ for $\nu\in\mathbb{N}_{odd}$ and $\varepsilon_\nu$ is non-integer for $\nu\in\mathbb{N}_{even}$.

 Rewriting the wave function (\ref{cobosons_WF_1quantz}) using the above expansion, one can then express the single-cosobon creation operator as

 where the coefficients are given by

 The calculation of the above coefficients is greatly simplified by using the Talmi-Brody-Moshinsky formula \cite{robledo2010separable}.
-The number of harmonic oscillator states $n_\alpha, n_\beta$ included in (\ref{SingleCoboson_HOexpansion}) is determined by the center-of-mass quantum number $n_c$ and the truncation parameter $\mathcal{N}_r$ in (\ref{RelativeWF_HOexpansion}).
+The number of harmonic oscillator states $n_\alpha, n_\beta$ included in (\ref{SingleCoboson_HOexpansion}) {is characterized by a cut-off value $n_b$ which depends on} the center-of-mass quantum number $n_c$ and the truncation parameter $\mathcal{N}_r$ in (\ref{RelativeWF_HOexpansion}). {Throughout the paper, $n_b$ varies according to the interaction regime, ranging from $n_b = 50$ in the strongly attractive limit to $n_b = 30$ for both weak and repulsive interactions.}

 It will be useful to know how the single-pair eigenstates transform through the symmetries $\mathcal{P}$ and $U_{\mathcal{T}}$.
 From the parity of both center of mass and relative parts of (\ref{cobosons_WF_1quantz}), one sees that the single-pair creation operator transform as